DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-09-Were_offering_protection.md

 *Together,* Jason agreed.

-He let sleep pull him under, the card still visible in the moonlight streaming through his window.
+He went to bed and let sleep pull him under, the card still visible in the moonlight streaming through his window.

 ---